brunovalads/the-flintstones-snes/RAM_Map.md

 $7E140F|1 byte|Language option: #00 = brittish english, #01 = american english, #02 = spanish, #03 = german, #04 = italian, #05 = french.
 $7E1485|2 bytes|Width of the current level, in blocks. $7E15B6 seems like a mirror of the low byte.
 $7E1487|2 bytes|Height of the current level, in blocks.
+$7E1491|2 bytes|Is on a platform-like sprite flag.
+When set, Fred can jump.
 $7E1D51|1 byte|Invincibility timer.
 The player has 120 frames of invincibility after being hit or falling in a pit.
 $7E1D5B|1 byte|Current level.
 A list of valid values can be found [here](https://github.com/brunovalads/the-flintstones-snes/blob/master/RAM_Map_Extra_Info.md#7e1d5b---current-level).
 $7E1D65|2 bytes|Lives.